barreiro/horreum-operator/README.md

 When using persistent volumes make sure that the access rights are set correctly and the pods have write access; in particular the PostgreSQL database requires that the mapped directory is owned by user with id `999`.

+If you're planning to use secured routes (edge termination) it is recommended to set the `tls: my-tls-secret` at the first deploy; otherwise it is necessary to update URLs for clients `hyperfoil-repo` and `hyperfoil-repo-ui` in Keycloak manually.
+Also the Horreum pod needs to be restarted after keycloak route update.

-At this point you must set Keycloak route explicitly, otherwise you could not log in (TODO).
+Currently you must set both Horreum and Keycloak route host explicitly, otherwise you could not log in (TODO).

 When the `horreum` resource gets ready, login into Keycloak using administrator credentials (these are automatically created if you don't specify existing secret) and create a new user in the `hyperfoil` realm, a new team role (with `-team` suffix) and assign it to the user along with other appropriate predefined roles.
 Administrator credentials can be found using this: